flutter/website/src/content/ui/adaptive-responsive/input.md

 widgets.
 But, if you've created a custom widget, you might need to implement them directly.

-Some features that encompass a well designed app, also help users who work with assistive technologies.
+Some features that encompass a well-designed app, also help users who work with assistive technologies.
 For example, aside from being **good app design**, some features, like tab traversal and keyboard shortcuts,